-For Food Science and Nutrition, Sustainability and Society Concentraion students (Dietetics Concentration students register for NFS 274), an on-site supervised work experience combined with a structured academic learning plan directed by an NFS faculty member for which academic credit is given.
+For Food Science Concentration and Nutrition, Sustainability and Society Concentration students (Dietetics Concentration students register for NFS 274), an on-site supervised work experience combined with a structured academic learning plan directed by an NFS faculty member for which academic credit is given.

 An internship contract is filled out by the NFS student, with details negotiated with the student and the internship supervisor, and approved by the NFS Internship Coordinator.

 - NFS 198/NFS 298 Undergraduate Research: